alcarney/blog/content/blog/click-drag-vanilla-js.md

 })
 {{< /highlight >}}

-This function we write will be called every time the cursor moves regardless of whether the user has clicked or not.
+The function we write will be called every time the cursor moves regardless of whether the user has clicked or not.
 This means our event handler has to be able to cope with two situations, the cursor moving when the user has clicked and the cursor moving when the user has not clicked.